Marco Reus and Felipe Santana both netted in stoppage time to take BVB from the brink of elimination and into the semi-finals of the Champions League

 Two minutes later the turnaround was complete and the stadium went from despair to unbridled jubilation.

 Following a cross from the left a scramble in the area was put to an end when Santana swept the ball into the net from one yard out.

-Somehow Dortmund, which will be joined in the semifinals by Real Madrid, managed to keep its unbeaten home record in the tournament intact as the victory ended Malaga's fairytale run.
+Somehow Dortmund, who will be joined in the semi-finals by Real Madrid, managed to keep their unbeaten home record in the tournament intact as their victory ended Malaga's fairytale run.